-In a world that has become so inter-dependent on one another and with the economy being so global; it is vital for us to provide our students with international experiences that will allow them to be competitive in the job market.
+In a world that has become so interdependent and with the economy being so global, it is vital for us to provide our students with international experiences that will allow them to be competitive in the job market.
 By supporting your son or daughter’s decision to study abroad, you are helping to provide them with key tools to be successful in today’s economy.

 By studying abroad your son or daughter will have the opportunity to experience a new culture, live in a new city, possibly speak a new language, and develop a greater understanding of the world.
 An overseas program will aid your student in becoming more culturally aware and have a better understanding of what it means to be a global citizen.
 This kind of experience will also assist them in maturity and independence, both of which are vital for life after college.

 In order to put your mind at ease we have compiled useful information for you here in regards to finances, health and safety, and other valuable study abroad resources.
 As always please do not hesitate to contact our office with further questions, we would be happy to assist you.